Almost sure local well-posedness for a derivative nonlinear wave equation: Introduction

 was proven by Ponce-Sideris \cite{PS93}, Zhou \cite{Zhou03}, and Tataru \cite{Tataru99}.
 In contrast, the ill-posedness for \( s \leq s_d \) was proven by Lindblad \cite{Lindblad93, Lindblad96} for certain derivative nonlinear wave equations.
 In particular, a minor modification of the example on \cite[p.
-511]{Lindblad93} applies to \eqref{intro:eq_nlw} in dimension \( d=3 \).\\ The purpose of this paper is to understand whether the ill-posedness in low regularity spaces is witnessed by generic or only exceptional sets of initial data.
+511]{Lindblad93} applies to \eqref{intro:eq_nlw} in dimension \( d=3 \).
+We remark that the gap between the scaling-critical regularity and the well-posedness theory can be closed in Fourier-Lebesque spaces, see \cite{GN14,GT13,Grunrock11}. \\ The purpose of this paper is to understand whether the ill-posedness in low regularity spaces is witnessed by generic or only exceptional sets of initial data.
 This leads us to consider the Cauchy problem \eqref{intro:eq_nlw} for random initial data \( (f_0^\omega, f_1^\omega) \in H^s(\mathbb{R}^d)\times H^{s-1}(\mathbb{R}^d) \).
-In recent years, the study of random dispersive PDEs has seen an enormous growth of interest.
-We refer the reader to the survey paper \cite{BOP18} for a detailed summary, and mention the related works \cite{BOP15, BOP17, Bourgain94,Bourgain96,Bringmann18,BT08I,BT08II,DLM17,DLM18,KMV17,LM13,LM16,Pocovnicu17}.
+After pioneering work by Bourgain \cite{Bourgain94,Bourgain96} on nonlinear Schrödinger equations and more recent work by Burq-Tzvetkov \cite{BT08I,BT08II} on nonlinear wave equations, the study of dispersive PDE with random initial data has seen an enormous growth of interest.
+We mention only some additional references in the context of nonlinear wave equations \cite{BB14,Bringmann18,BT14,S11,DLM17,DLM18,LM13,LM16,OP16,Pocovnicu17}.
+We also refer the reader to the survey paper \cite{BOP18} for a summary and further relevant references.
 In this paper, we construct the random initial data using the Wiener randomization \cite{BOP15,LM13}.
 For this, let \( f \in L^2(\mathbb{R}^d) \) be arbitrary but fixed.
 Let \( \varphi\colon \mathbb{R}^d \rightarrow [0,1] \) be a smooth and compactly supported function such that the translates \( \{ \varphi(\cdot -k): k \in \mathbb{Z}^d \} \) form a partition of unity.
 Then, the Wiener decomposition of \( f \) is given in frequency space by

 The Wiener randomization is now defined by randomizing the coefficients in \eqref{intro:eq_decomp}.
 Let \( (\Omega, \mathscr{F}, \mathbb{P} ) \) be a probability space and let \( \{ g_k(\omega) \colon k \in \mathbb{Z}^d \} \) be a family of independent standard complex Gaussians.
 Then, we define